-The directors believe that the Bank has adequate financial resources to continue in operation for the foreseeable future and accordingly the financial statements have been prepared on a going concern basis.
-The directors have satisfied themselves that the Bank is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements.
-The directors are not aware of any new material changes that may adversely impact the Bank.
-The director directors are also not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the Bank.
+The Bank believe that the Bank has adequate financial resources to continue in operation for the foreseeable future and accordingly the financial statements have been prepared on a going concern basis.
+The Bank have satisfied themselves that the Bank is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements.
+The Bank are not aware of any new material changes that may adversely impact the Bank.
+The director Bank are also not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the Bank.

-We draw attention to the fact that at December 31, 2017, the Bank had accumulated losses of N. (68,372,639) and that the Bank's total liabilities exceed its assets by N. (30,706,259).
+We draw attention to the fact that at December 31, 2019, the Bank had accumulated losses of N. (58,247,633) and that the Bank's total liabilities exceed its assets by N. (35,331,297).

 The ability of the Bank to continue as a going concern is dependent on a number of factors.
-The most significant of these is that the directors continue to procure funding for the ongoing operations for the Bank and that the subordination agreement referred to in note of these financial statements will remain in force for so long as it takes to restore the solvency of the Bank.
+The most significant of these is that the Bank continue to procure funding for the ongoing operations for the Bank and that the subordination agreement referred to in note of these financial statements will remain in force for so long as it takes to restore the solvency of the Bank.